XFNeo/FileUtility/README.md

     -p,--path <arg>        Required parameter.
 The path or paths to the folder or disk drive where to look for duplicate files.
 Use space as separator.
 If path contains spaces surround it with double quotes.
+Example:
-Example: -p "C:\Program Files" D:\
+                           "C:\Program Files" D:\
     -s,--startWith <arg>   Start of file name to filter output.
 Example: temp